What to Do in Newburgh: A 24-Hour Guide to the Waterfront City

 3 p.m. – Shop the best of Newburgh

-Antique aficionados will swoon over the old-timey treasures at Newburgh Vintage Emporium while artists-at-heart ogle works at Ann Street Gallery and clothing collectors obsess over new-in styles at Cream Boutique.
+Hit Broadway and its adjacent streets in town for some window shopping and gifting inspiration.
+Antique aficionados will swoon over the old-timey treasures at Newburgh Vintage Emporium off of Route 9W or its sister Newburgh Vintage Warehouse on Route 17K, while anyone searching for a unique gift can browse jewelry, candles, note cards, and more at the Newburgh Mercantile, and clothing collectors obsess over new-in styles at Cream Boutique.
 Just make sure you bring quarters, since you’ll probably need to feed the meter quite a bit while you meander about Newburgh.

 View this post on Instagram